 If you’re not sure how to go about doing this, seek out the help or training you need to ensure your user conference session’s success.

 Do you have a high-profile speaking engagement coming up?
-Consider Presentation Coaching by an expert Mandel coach.
+Consider Speaker Training with an expert Mandel coach.
 Quickly gain the skills and prep you need to deliver memorable, results-getting presentations.